-The Intent of The Royal School English curriculum is for children to:
+The aim of the English curriculum at The Royal School is to enable pupils to:

-- ✓ speak clearly and audibly in ways that considers their audience and purpose; - ✓ acquire a wide vocabulary, understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language; - ✓ use discussion in order to learn.
-Pupils should elaborate and explain clearly their understanding and ideas - ✓ read confidently, fluently and with good understanding and appropriate focus on word, sentence and text-level knowledge; - √ develop the habit of reading widely and often, for both pleasure and information; - ✓ write clearly, accurately and coherently, adapting their language and style for a range of contexts, purposes and audience; - √ to help children enjoy writing and be enthused by writing for purpose; - ✓ to increase the children's ability to use planning, drafting and editing to improve their work; - to apply literacy skills across the wider curriculum.
+- speak clearly and audibly in ways that considers their audience and purpose; - acquire a wide vocabulary, understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language; - use discussion in order to learn.
+Pupils should elaborate and explain clearly their understanding and ideas; - read confidently, fluently and with good understanding and appropriate focus on word, sentence and text-level knowledge; - develop the habit of reading widely and often, for both pleasure and information; - write clearly, accurately and coherently, adapting their language and style for a range of contexts, purposes and audience; - to help children enjoy writing and be enthused by writing for purpose; - to increase the children's ability to use planning, drafting and editing to improve their work; - to apply literacy skills across the wider curriculum.